rx-ts/ng-tslint/README.md

 ### validate-decorators

 Rule that enforces certain decorator properties to be defined and to match a pattern.
 Properties can be forbidden by prefixing their name with a `!`.
-Supports whitelisting files via the third argument, as well as validating all the arguments by passing in a regex.
+Supports specifying a matcher for filtering valid files via the third argument, as well as validating all the arguments by passing in a regex.
 E.g.

 ```jsonc
 {